MSc Pharmaceutical Analysis

 - the principles and application of method validation in analytical procedures

-The class aims to develop a detailed knowledge of a variety of spectrophotometric techniques used in the quantitative/qualitative analysis of drugs and related substances.
-The lectures are integrated with “real world” examples in the use of each technique in the quantitative/ qualitative analysis of pharmaceuticals/related substances to ensure you have the ability to apply learnt principles.
+This module will provide you with detailed knowledge of a variety of spectrophotometric techniques used in the quantitative/qualitative analysis of drugs and related substances.
+The lectures are integrated with 'real world' examples in the use of each technique in the quantitative/ qualitative analysis of pharmaceuticals and related substances to ensure you have the ability to apply learnt principles.

 Techniques studied include: